Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Simulation Study

-Since it is often suggested to multiply the usual penalties by some factor larger than one \cite{Arl:2008a}, we consider all penalties above multiplied by a factor chosen among $\set{1, 1.25, 1.5, 2}$.
-Complete results can be found in Table~\ref{tab.complet.Li01.SiG5} in Section~\ref{sec.supmat.simus}.
+Since it is often suggested to multiply the usual penalties by some factor larger than one \citep{Arl:2008a}, we consider all penalties above multiplied by a factor $C \in [0,10]$.
+Complete results can be found in Section~\ref{sec.supmat.simus}.

-\subsection{Model selection performances}
+\subsection{Model Selection Performances}

 In each setting, all procedures are compared on $N=10\,000$ independent synthetic data sets of size $n=500$.
 For measuring their respective model selection performances, for each procedure $\mh(\CV)$ we estimate